ColinPitrat/spelling/README.md

 The lists of words `short_words`, `medium_words` and `long_words` have been extracted from https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/English/Wikipedia_(2016).

-The list of words `bee_list_words` is from the list of 2025 words from an Irish schools.
+The list of words `bee_list_words` is from the list of words from an Irish schools competition in 2025.

+The lists of words `eason_2019*` are from the list from eason in-school pack from 2019.

 ## Making it work